 So what CAN you do when you are on the verge of "drowning?"
 You create systems.
 If you had systems in place, you would eliminate quite a bit of time explaining things, and doing work from scratch, or I'm even guilty of this, doing something totally different from before because I forgot how I did it last.
 Also, when systems are in place, then you do feel comfortable hiring someone and recruiting an intern or volunteer.
 You and they know exactly what needs to happen, what they need to be accomplishing.
 There is less time spent in training and orientation because documented systems can serve as training material.
 So here are the top 3 systems I recommend you put into place as soon as you can...

 By the time Friday afternoon rolls around, I can feel that my body is ready to stop.
 My focus starts to go onto other things like baking, sewing projects, house shopping, hiking, getting the garden ready....everything else but business related work.
 Though I'd LOVE to stop and just dive right in to these other projects, I can't do that always.
 There is an endless list of things to get to in my business.
 I get even more weird about finishing my week a few hours early because, we're supposed to work until 5pm, AT LEAST, if we want to advance our careers, or so I've been reading.
 "Lean In" is what Sheryl Sandberg COO of Facebook tells us in her new book.
 But, all I want to do is lean into some of my red forest cupcakes that I'm dying to make!...

 Life is short.
 Even for those that get to live long ones...it still seems so short.

-So, when a young soul is taken, I think, how unfair.
-It's heart wrenching.
-The news headlines on the shootings of elementary school kids have weighed heavy on my heart and I am beyond words.
-I can't even imagine what the parents of the children are going through.
-I ask everyone to send prayers, and loving thoughts their way.
+So, when a young soul is taken, I think...how unfair.
+It is heart-wrenching.
+The news headlines on the shootings of elementary school kids have weighed heavily on my heart and I am beyond words.
+I can't even imagine what the parents of those children are going through.
+I ask everyone to send prayers and loving thoughts their way.
 Light a candle to remember those lost.